chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-minigames/rare/royal-execution.md

 ---
-description: is a a rare minigame added in version v0.8 Alpha.
+description: Royal Execution is a a rare minigame added in version v0.8 Alpha.
 ---

 # Royal Execution